 in the floodplain requires two floodplain permits: one from the Kentucky Division of Water (DOW), and a local permit from MSD.

 2006 Louisville Metro Floodplain Ordinance

 2015 Louisville Metro Floodplain Ordinance Amendment

 - Construction or filling cannot reduce the ‘storage capacity” for floodwaters in a floodplain.

-- The first floor of a new building must be at a level at least one foot above the 100-year flood level.
+- The first floor a new residential structure must be at two feet above the floodplain elevation, other structures must be at least one foot above the floodplain elevation.

 - Changes, improvements, and additions must meet the substantial improvement requirement for Pre-FIRM structures.